Meet the PHC Leadership Team and Areas of Responsibilities

 PHC Responsibilities: Treasurer and Scribe

 Wendy is a native Floridian, born and raised right here in Broward County.
 She has been married to Bill for 27 years, and together they have 4 children.
-Kayla and Abby are currently in college, William is in his senior year, and Kenneth is a freshman.
+Kayla and Abby are currently in college, William graduated last year, and Kenneth is a sophomore.

 Parkridge has been the McFarland family’s church home since 2014, where they also became part of the homeschool group.
 Wendy joined the homeschool steering team in 2018.
 She also works for Parkridge as the youth and young adult coordinator.